ruc-wjyu/ruc-wjyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 <div style="font-size: 1.2em; line-height: 1.6;">
 <p>
 Hi there!
-I am a tenure-track assistant professor at School of Information Technology & Management, University of International Business and Economics.
-I received Ph.D. in Computer Science from Renmin University of China in 2023 advised by Prof. <a href="https://scholar.google.com/citations?user=tbxCHJgAAAAJ" target="_blank">Ji-Rong Wen</a> and <a href="https://scholar.google.com/citations?user=su14mcEAAAAJ" target="_blank">Prof. Jun Xu</a>.
+I am an assistant professor at School of Information Technology & Management, University of International Business and Economics.
+I received Ph.D. in Computer Science from Renmin University of China in 2023 advised by <a href="https://scholar.google.com/citations?user=tbxCHJgAAAAJ" target="_blank">Prof. Ji-Rong Wen</a> and <a href="https://scholar.google.com/citations?user=su14mcEAAAAJ" target="_blank">Prof. Jun Xu</a>.
 Before that, I got the M.S. degree in Software Engineering from University of Science and Technology of China in 2018 and B.S. degree in Computer Science from Liaoning University in 2014.
 </p>

 <p>